burningion/katacoda-tracing-datadog/distributed-tracing-datadog/step3.md

 Open a Trace under `generate_requests`.
 If there are no traces for that endpoint, open up the IoT web app, and scroll to the botton and click the buttons to generate concurrent users.
 They're under `Generate API Traffic`.

-Notice how the tags show up as
+Notice how the tags show up as information for each span.
+We can then slice and dice our requests with these tags with Trace Search and Analytics.

 Back to the configuration of our app, the Tracer configuration lives in the original `docker-compose.yml` file.